zappar-xr/universal-ar-unity/README.md

 }
 ```

-Note that you can modify the source github URL to define any particular `tag` or `branch` as well, by adding suffix: `#ID` to the git URL.
+Note that you can modify the source github URL to define any particular `tag`, `branch` or `commit hash`, by adding suffix: `#ID` to the git URL.
 You can read more about it here: https://docs.unity3d.com/Manual/upm-git.html

 ## Platform support